dgmstuart/dgmstuart.github.io-Octopress2/source/_posts/2015-03-21-wp-london-bruce-lawson-responsive-images.markdown

 [Bruce Lawson](http://www.brucelawson.co.uk/)

+_EDIT: Bruce has added some corrections and clarifications in the comments below_

 * Responsiveness includes speed of loading
 *   0.5 second delay is a 20% drop in traffic
 * Images are a major cause of slowing down pages